ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 :::warning
 The example PRIVATE_KEY variable above provides a pre-funded account on Avalanche Network Runner and should be used for LOCAL DEVELOPMENT ONLY.
 :::

+## Summary

+Now you have the tools you need to launch a local Avalanche network, create a Foundry project, as well as create, compile, deploy and interact with Solidity contracts.

+Join our [Discord Server](https://chat.avax.network) to learn more and ask any questions you may have.